LaravelFreelancerNL/laravel-arangodb/docs/from-sql-to-arangodb.md

 An existing Laravel project can't be fully converted now as the new AQL query builder isn't implemented yet.
 Migrations can be converted as well as raw queries against the database.

+## id vs _id
+ArangoDB has a two default identifiers '_key' and _'id'.
+'_key' is a similar identifier as commonly used in SQL databases by default it is a numeric string.
+'_id' is a combination of the collection and the key.
+For example: users/12345

+The query builder automatically translates _key to id and vice versa to optimize compatibility with third party packages as these often assume 'id' to be present in the query results.

 ## Migrations
 Existing Illuminate based migration files can be quickly converted to use the Aranguent Schema Builder with the following Artisan command: